-In this article, I will discuss how the proliferative rate and confluency of cells (1) affect baseline gene expression levels, and consequently, the biological interpretation of those data, and (2) influence the efficiency of gene reprogramming and the quality of the resultant products.
+In this article, we will discuss how the proliferative rate and confluency of cells (1) affect baseline gene expression levels and, consequently, the biological interpretation of the data, and (2) influence the efficiency of gene reprogramming and the quality of the resultant products.

 Cell confluency determines gene expression levels

-The final product of a microarray analysis is a gene expression profile, which shows the expression of many genes in the experimental sample as “up-regulated” or “down-regulated” from the reference sample (Figure 2).
-Thus, it is important that the source of the DNA, the cells, of the reference sample be maintained under well controlled conditions.
+The final product of microarray analysis is a gene expression profile, which shows the expression of many genes in the experimental sample as “upregulated” or “downregulated” from the reference sample (Figure 2).
+Thus, it is important that the source of the DNA, the cells, of the reference sample is maintained under well-controlled conditions.

 It is important to note, that in both studies, cells in the experimental and reference groups were treated the same way.
 They were also maintained in the same culturing conditions (i.e. CO2 levels, humidity, serum levels).
 The only difference between the two groups was the confluency of the cells at the time of harvest and RNA isolation.